Infant-Parent Training Institute

 Sarah Birss, MD

 Dr. Birss is a child and adult psychiatrist and psychoanalyst, with training in developmental pediatrics.
 Dr. Birss has an interest in early emotional developmental theories, including attachment and psychoanalytic theories, and in applying this interest to clinical work with young children and parents.
 She has consulted to Early Intervention and to therapeutic preschools.
 She was co-director with Dr. Epstein of the Infant Mental Health Training Program at the Boston Institute for Psychotherapy for four years.
-Dr. Birss is a clinical instructor in Psychiatry at Harvard Medical School, and is on the faculty of the Boston Psychoanalytic Institute.
+Dr. Birss is on the faculty of the Boston Psychoanalytic Institute.
 Dr. Birss has a private practice in child and adult psychiatry and psychoanalysis in Cambridge.

 Jessica Boyatt, PsyD